Ultimate Guide to Repairing Stucco: Tips from 3 Ropes in St. George

 Step 1: Inspect and Prep the Area

 Start with a close look at your stucco.
-Spot hairline cracks, loose patches, or peeling paint?
+Spot hairline cracks, loose material, or peeling paint?
 Use a wire brush or putty knife to remove damaged stucco, ensuring a clean surface for the stucco patch.
 Safety first—wear goggles and a dust mask to shield yourself from debris.

 Step 2: Apply a Durable Base Coat